pablorodrigo52/wine_suggest/README.md

 # Wine Suggest

-Frontend for a website that suggest some wines to drink. :)
+A website that suggest some wines to drink. :)
 You can interact from here: https://pablorodrigo52.github.io/wine_suggest/

 ## Techs (until now)